Times may be tough, but there are solutions. You may just need a helping hand and a fresh start.

 If you’ve received a letter from a debt collector with a notice stating that you have 30 days to dispute the debt and request verification of the debt, you should do so by sending the collector a letter saying you dispute and require verification/validation of the alleged debt, especially if you don’t believe you owe the debt or the amount requested (make a copy of the letter and send via certified mail).
 Once the debt collector receives your dispute/verification letter it must cease collection until it gathers and sends you verification.
 You can also demand (in writing) that a debt collector cease all communication with you; then all it can do is sue you if it’s a legitimate debt.

 Debt collectors often violate a consumer’s rights and fail to abide by the FDCPA.
 Sometimes they even sue the wrong person.
 If you feel that a debt collector has violated rights provided to you by the FDCPA, you should at least consult with a local consumer protection attorney to see if a lawsuit against the debt collector may be warranted.
-It takes people willing to stand up and enforce their rights, and attorneys willing to take on such cases, to ensure that debt collectors take these important laws seriously, because in addition to helping people file for bankruptcy relief, lawyers like me also represent people who have suffered damages as a result of a debt collector’s unlawful collection practices.
+It takes people willing to stand up and enforce their rights, and attorneys willing to take on such cases, to ensure that debt collectors take these important laws seriously.
+In addition to helping people file for bankruptcy relief, I also represent people who have suffered damages as a result of a creditor’s violations of the FDCPA, the Oregon Unlawful Debt Collection Practices Act, the Telephone Consumer Protection Act (TCPA), and various other consumer protection statutes.

 For more info about the FDCPA I suggest checking out the Federal Trade Commission’s Consumer Info website or my Unlawful Debt Collection page, and if you think your rights may have been violated and want to discuss potential representation please call me at 503-847-4329 to talk in person.